Mewan97/CStudy/README.md

 # CStudy
-Text files with valuable Commands to Study
+Text files with valuable 'Commands to Study'